Adaptive Quantum State Tomography with Active Learning: Restricted Boltzmann Machines

-While the Kullback-Leibler divergence can be determined without prior knowledge of the target state, a commonly used way of benchmarking of a QST scheme is a direct comparison with the target state.
+While the Kullback-Leibler divergence can be determined without prior knowledge of the target state\footnote{In our convention, the target state is the state that would be prepared on an ideal quantum device.
+For real quantum devices as used later, this may differ from the state that was actually prepared.}, a commonly used way of benchmarking of a QST scheme is a direct comparison with the target state.
 In order to do so, a useful measure for the performance of the reconstruction is the fidelity

 which represents the square of the overlap of the RBM state representation and the target state \cite{QucumberDoku}.
 Note that the fidelity can only be evaluated if the target state vector is explicitly known.
-For multi-qubit systems, $f$ is often re-scaled to $\tilde{f} = f^\frac{1}{N}$, with $N$ the number of qubits, to account for the exponential size of the underlying Hilbertspace.
-Another way to benchmark the performance of the reconstruction scheme is to compare observables like the density or correlators of the target and reconstructed states.\\
+For multi-qubit systems, $f$ is often re-scaled to $\tilde{f} = f^\frac{1}{N}$, with $N$ the number of qubits, to account for the exponential size of the underlying Hilbert space.
+Another way to benchmark the performance of the reconstruction scheme is to compare observables like the density or correlators of the target and reconstructed states, which will be done in section \ref{sec:DMRG}.\\

-To obtain information about both the amplitude and phase of the target state, different types of measurements are required: \begin{itemize} \item[(i)] Samples from a \textit{reference} measurement configuration are needed to learn the amplitudes from the frequencies of measurements. \item[(ii)] Samples from measurements in further, different basis configurations are required to extract information about the phase.
-Each measurement in a different basis configuration corresponds to a rotation of one or several qubits into the $x$, $y$ or $z$ basis individually (see Appendix ~\ref{appendix:RBM}). \end{itemize}
+To obtain information about both the amplitude and phase of the target state, different types of measurements are required: \begin{itemize} \item(i)] Samples from a \textit{reference} measurement configuration $C_\mathrm{ref}$ are needed to learn the wave function amplitudes from the measurement outcomes. \item[(ii)] Samples from measurements in further, different basis configurations are required to extract information about the phase.
+Each measurement in a different basis configuration corresponds to a rotation of one or several qubits into the $x$, $y$ or $z$ basis individually (see Appendix ~\ref{appendix:RBM} for the definition of the rotation matrices). \end{itemize} In the following, we will denote measurement configurations by $C$ and the rotation to the respective measurement configuration by $R_C$.